vcuturic/Zookeeper-users-management/README.md

 * **<ins>Dynamic Server Connection</ins>**: In the event of a server failure, if a frontend instance was connected to that server, it automatically searches for the next available server.

+## Setup and Usage

+1. Install Apache Zookeeper, follow [Zookeeper Tutorial](https://github.com/vcuturic/Zookeeper-users-management/blob/main/zookeeper/Zookeeper%20tutorial.docx)

+2. Start Zookeeper server using `zkserver` in the console described in tutorial above.

+3. Open project with IntelliJ or other preferred editor.
+It should recognize port and instance configurations: